javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 `mousemove`
 : Every mouse move over an element triggers that event.

-`contextmenu`
-: Triggers when opening a context menu is attempted.
-In the most common case, that happens when the right mouse button is pressed.
-Although, there are other ways to open a context menu, e.g. using a special keyboard key, so it's not exactly the mouse event.

-...There are several other event types too, we'll cover them later.

-### Complex events

 `click`
 : Triggers after `mousedown` and then `mouseup` over the same element if the left mouse button was used.

 `dblclick`
-: Triggers after a double click over an element.
+: Triggers after two clicks on the same element within a short timeframe.
+Rarely used nowadays.

-Complex events are made of simple ones, so in theory we could live without them.
-But they exist, and that's good, because they are convenient.
+`contextmenu`
+: Triggers when when the right mouse button is pressed.
+There are other ways to open a context menu, e.g. using a special keyboard key, it triggers in that case also, so it's not exactly the mouse event.

+...There are several other events too, we'll cover them later.

-### Events order
+## Events order

-An action may trigger multiple events.
+As you can see from the list above, a user action may trigger multiple events.

-For instance, a click first triggers `mousedown`, when the button is pressed, then `mouseup` and `click` when it's released.
+For instance, a left-button click first triggers `mousedown`, when the button is pressed, then `mouseup` and `click` when it's released.

 In cases when a single action initiates multiple events, their order is fixed.
 That is, the handlers are called in the order `mousedown` -> `mouseup` -> `click`.

 ```online
 Click the button below and you'll see the events.
 Try double-click too.